-In the present case, the Court finds that the constituent elements of the infringement revealed by the consideration of the first plea justify the measures imposed in Article 2 of the decision.
-The requirement that the applicant supply ITP, RTE and third parties on request and on a non-discriminatory basis with its weekly listings with a view to their publication is, in the light of the specific circumstances of the case as found by the Court when considering the constituent elements of the infringement, the only means of bringing that infringement to an end, as the Commission established in the contested decision.
-The various options suggested by the applicant - which, although it does not appear to be envisaging or proposing their actual implementation, claims that they are capable of bringing the abuse to an end, thus ostensibly demonstrating that the Commission exceeded its powers by imposing the grant of licences - are not sufficient, in view of the structure of the market for television magazines, to eliminate the effect of the exclusion of competition described above, which constitutes an abuse.
+- In the present case, the Court finds that the constituent elements of the 71 infringement revealed by the consideration of the first plea justify the measures imposed in Article 2 of the decision.
+The requirement that the applicant must supply RTE, the BBC and third parties on request and on a no-discriminatory basis with its weekly listings with a view to their publication is, in the light of the specific circumstances of the case as found by the Court when considering the constituent elements of the infringement, the only means of bringing that infringement to an end, as the Commission established in the contested decision.
 By ordering the applicant to permit third parties, on request and on a non-discriminatory basis, to publish its weekly listings, the Commission did not deprive it of its choice between the various measures which could bring the infringement to an end.
 It must, moreover, be emphasized that the counterpart to the requirement that the applicant allow third parties to publish its listings, subject possibly to the payment of reasonable royalties, is the applicant's right, which Article 2 of the decision quite properly recognizes, to include in any licences granted such terms as are necessary to ensure 'comprehensive high-quality coverage of all [its] programmes, including those of minority and/or regional appeal, and those of cultural, historical and educational significance'.
-That was the context in which the Commission ordered the applicant, in the same article, to submit to it for approval proposals regarding such terms.
+That was the context in which the Commission ordered the applicant, in the same article, to submit for approval proposals regarding such terms.
 All the obligations placed on the applicant in Article 2 of the decision are thus justified in the light of their purpose, as defined in Article 3(1) of Regulation No 17, namely to bring the infringement to an end.
-It follows that the Commission did not go beyond the limits of its power of assessment under that paragraph.
+It follows that the Commission did not go beyond the limits of its power of assessment under that paragraph. - 72 For all those reasons, the plea based on infringement of Article 3(1) of Regulation No 17 must be dismissed as unfounded.

-- For all those reasons, the plea based on infringement of Article 3(1) of Regulation No 17 must be dismissed as unfounded. - 2.
-Infringement of the Berne Convention - Arguments of the parties - Also in the alternative, the applicant maintains that even if Article 3 of Regulation No 17 authorizes the Commission to prescribe, in appropriate circumstances, the granting of compulsory licences, such a solution is incompatible with the Berne Convention.
-It considers that, since all the Member States of the Community are parties to the Berne Convention, that convention must be regarded as forming part of Community law and reflecting the relevant principles thereof, pursuant to Article 234 of the Treaty.
+2. Infringement of the Berne Convention

+- Arguments of the parties

+Also in the alternative, the applicant maintains that even if Article 3 of Regulation No 17 authorizes the Commission to prescribe, in appropriate circumstances, the granting of compulsory licences, such a solution is incompatible with the Berne Convention.
+It considers that, since all the Member States of the Community are parties to the Berne Convention, that convention 'must be regarded as forming part of Community law and reflecting the relevant principles' thereof, pursuant to Article 234 of the Treaty.